Skip to Content

 Save Money on Transportation

-Making smart decisions on your transportation is important for budget friendly family vacations.
+Making smart decisions on your transportation is important when planning affordable family vacations.
 Sometimes, a rental car is essential to enjoying a family trip, but if you can, try to avoid renting a car.
 Here is how we save money on transportation on our family trips:

 We love walking from place-to-place while on our family holidays.
 It has the obvious benefits of saving money and getting good exercise, but it almost always leads to some unplanned adventure or discovery.